Sync Engine

 Real-World Output

-This is the actual output from the example application running on a Solid Pod.
-Notice the generated IRIs and the metadata required for synchronization.
-Once the performance is optimized, we can look into generating a more readable IRI (and prefix) for the resources.
+This is the actual output from the example application running on a Solid Pod (interoperability mode).
+Notice the generated IRIs and the metadata required for synchronization β all handled automatically.

 @prefix category_1762183405043_136175: <https://experiments2.solidcommunity.net/data/aHR0cHM6Ly9sb2NvcmRhLmRldi9leGFtcGxlL3BlcnNvbmFsX25vdGVzX2FwcC92b2NhYnVsYXJ5L3BlcnNvbmFsLW5vdGVzI05vdGVzQ2F0ZWdvcnk=/category_1762183405043_136175#> .